James-Firth/gomob/README.md

 # goMob
 [![Build Status](https://travis-ci.org/MattMcMurray/gomob.svg?branch=master)](https://travis-ci.org/MattMcMurray/gomob)

-goMob is a lightweight library and commandline tool to synchronize code execution across a small number of nodes.
+goMob is an easy-to-use library and commandline tool to synchronize code execution across a small number of nodes.

 ## How to Use